biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2021/paper.md

 Despite the long history, it is not widely used yet.
 The Springer Nature _Journal of Cheminformatics_, however, started in 2020 a pilot with using CiTO annotation&nbsp;[@citesAsAuthority:Willighagen2020].
-As part of this pilot, Lua scripts were developed that would allow the citation typing to happen when the citation was made.
+As part of this pilot, [Lua](https://www.lua.org/) scripts were developed that would allow the citation typing to happen when the citation was made.

 The tool to convert BioHackrXiv Markdown to PDF has now been extended with an updated Lua filter to work with the APA Citation Styling Language (CSL, see [https://citationstyles.org/](https://citationstyles.org/)), different from the CSL used by the _Journal of Cheminformatics_).

-## Wednesday (half way) progress report

-Achievements:
+## Achievements

+During the week, we implemented various new features and ended up with the following achievements at the end of the BioHackathon (including some non-CiTO-related outcomes):

 1. We updated the software that runs the BioHackrXiv PDF generation service
 2. We added CiTO support and now can annotate the bibliography in Markdown for PDF generation
-3. We added Scalable Vector Graphics (SVG) support (not CiTO related)
+3. We added Scalable Vector Graphics (SVG) support to allow people to add high-resolution figures

-## Friday final report

-At the end of the BioHackathon we achieved the following outcomes:

-1. CiTO support with recent CSL
+4. CiTO support with recent CSL
-2. SVG support
+5. SVG support
-3. Added RDF
+6. Added Resource Descriptino Framework (RDF) support
-4. Updated software stack
+7. Updated software stack
-6. Added tests
+8. Added tests
-3. Tested the new preview generator
+9. Tested the new preview generator
-4. Support biohackathon groups with their publications
+10. Support BioHackathon groups with their publications

 ## Future work